natan-holtzman/CliMa_Microwave/README.md

 For an example of the modified CliMA Land model that was presented in the paper, you can run `assim_code/plot_fig2.jl` or `assim_code/plot_fig3_4.jl`

-To generate the full results, carry out the following command-line workflow within the `assim_code/outputs/run_nov_2022` folder:
+To generate the full results, you can carry out the following command-line workflow within the `assim_code/outputs/run_nov_2022` folder:

 1. Generate synthetic brightness temperature observations from the "true" model